Just purchased a property in the Bundaberg Region? Find out more about what happens now.

 Change of ownership confirmation - how the Council is advised of a change in property ownership

 Council updates its ownership records based upon information provided by the Queensland Government's Department of Resources (DoR).
 When a change of ownership occurs for a property, the Department sends through official confirmation and our Rates and Property team updates Council records based on the information provided.
-As per Council’s 2021/2022 Fees and Charges, Council has introduced a $70 Change of Ownership Fee which is generally noted on your Rates/Property Search that you undertook with your solicitor.
+Council has a $70 Change of Ownership Fee which is charged to new owners upon settlement of their property.

 Council records the "service address" provided by the Department as the mailing address for any correspondence relating to the property's rates accounts.